bethinkpl/bit-docs/javascript.md

   * I understand the sentence:
   > Favor object composition over class inheritance.
 * I know there are tools that can staticly analyze my code and help me follow certain style guidelines
+* I know what TypeScript is and what's it's purpose

 ### Wizard aka _Under the hood_
 * I can use profiler